m-miley/NYC_CitiBike_Analysis/README.md

 ## Results

+Analysis results are communicated in two workbook stories as follows.

 ## Story 1

 Story 1 Walks us through "Where?", "Who?, "When?", and "What Age?" questions identifying the customer base and their riding habbits and patterns.